dhis2designlab/guides/pages/react.md

 }, [])
 ```

-If we add something to the array we can run it in certain situation.
+If we add something to the array we can make it run only in certain situations.
 In the example below, it will run anytime `props.id` changes.

 ```js{3}
   useEffect(() => {